-- Apply active listening strategies to understand conversations, explanations, instructions and short narratives of a somewhat complex nature related to a familiar job, life-skill or social situation.
+- Apply active listening strategies to understand conversations, explanations, instructions and short narratives related to a familiar job, life-skill or social situation.

 - Appropriately select from a range of strategies to repair gaps in understanding comprehend information, and give feedback even when opportunities to seek clarification or repetition are somewhat limited and the context is somewhat unfamiliar.

 - Speak so others can understand to recall and use high-frequency vocabulary including words related to common, everyday topics and personal experience, display control of basic grammar and a variety of sentences types and registers in a range of familiar communication tasks.